Given that 2018 is the Year of the Woman, and given that we love food, we’re celebrating 15 incredible female chefs at the top of their game.

 What: Anne-Sophie Pic

 Why: Anne–Sophie Pic comes from a cooking family, both her grandfather and father had three Michelin stars; something she continued, by being the only woman in France in the last 50 years to hold three Michelin stars, which she does for her restaurant, Anne-Sophie Pic, in the hotel Maison Pic in Valence.
-As well as this, she holds two further stars for her restaurant at Beau-Rivage Palace Hotel in Lausanne; is a chevalier de l’ordre des Art et des Lettres (it recognises those who have made significant contributions to the arts, literature and fields such as cooking) and has just opened her first UK restaurant La Dame de Pic at Four Seasons Hotel London at Ten Trinity Square.
+As well as this, she holds two further stars for her restaurant at Beau-Rivage Palace Hotel in Lausanne; is a chevalier de l’ordre des Art et des Lettres (it recognises those who have made significant contributions to the arts, literature and fields such as cooking) and opened her first UK restaurant La Dame de Pic at Four Seasons Hotel London at Ten Trinity Square, which was awarded a Michelin Star in the 2018 guide.
 All of this for a chef with no formal training…

 Where: Le Dame de Pic, Four Seasons Hotel London at Ten Trinity Square, Tower Hill, EC3N 4AJ